isomerpages/moe-zhonghuasec/_programmes/Zhonghua Signature Programmes/Talent Development Programme.md

 permalink: /programmes/zhonghua-signature-programmes/talent-development-prog/
 description: ""
 third_nav_title: Zhonghua Signature Programmes
-variant: tiptap
+variant: markdown
 ---
-Zhonghua Talent Development Programme is a 4-year&nbsp;enriched curriculum&nbsp;customised and differentiated for selected students who show great aptitude, strong interest and motivation in the cognitive domain.
-Riding on the national push for STEM education, curated programmes are tailored to stretch students&nbsp;for exposure to disciplines and areas of interest in alignment with Zhonghua’s vision of cultivating Scholars ● Leaders.
+Zhonghua Talent Development Programme is a 4-year progressive curriculum for selected students who show great aptitude, strong interest and motivation in fostering holistic development.
+Riding on the national push for STEM education, curated programmes are tailored to stretch students for exposure to disciplines and areas of interest in alignment with Zhonghua’s vision of cultivating Scholars ● Leaders.

 #### **The Zhonghua TDP aims to:**
 1\.
 Provide a more challenging curriculum for higher ability/high potential students,<br>